The Overview Section will present the following graphs and data points:

 Editable Property Details

-In some cases, if HouseCanary cannot provide accurate data from Public Records or MLS, users may update the property detail information such as site area, lot size, beds, baths, property type, and age.
-Value Report will take your inputs and recalculate a new valuation based on all of your updated information.
+In some cases, if HouseCanary cannot provide accurate data from Public Record or MLS, users may update the property detail information such as site area, lot size, beds, baths, property type, and age.
+Property Explorer will take your inputs and recalculate a new valuation based on all of your updated information.

 When you update a report, the changes will automatically be preserved and the report will update with new calculations.